SamZhong2/SyncSphere/docs/UserResearch.md

 - Implement **AI-driven scheduling suggestions** to optimize workload distribution.
 - Develop an optional **"Daily Digest" summary**, where AI highlights urgent tasks and schedule gaps.

+---

+## Observation 5: Enhanced Collaboration & Flexible Permissions

+### Observation Statement
+Users need better collaboration tools that allow flexibility in permissions and shared access.

+### Supporting Data
+- Some users mention **difficulty managing shared calendars and task lists** with team members.
+- Teams using Google Calendar and Microsoft Teams struggle with **cross-platform event proposals** that require manual approvals.
+- Users want **role-based permissions** to control who can edit, view, or comment on tasks.

+### Team Action
+- Implement **event proposal approvals**, allowing users to suggest events that require confirmation before syncing.
+- Introduce **role-based permissions** for shared projects, defining who can edit vs. only view.
+- Develop **team dashboards** that provide an overview of shared schedules and project status.